 - Cut out biscuits using your favourite cookie cutter and place on a baking sheet.
 Use remaining scraps of dough to re-roll to cut out more cookies.

-- Bake at 190C (or 170C with fan) for 10 minutes or until the cookie starts to golden slightly.
+- Bake at 170°C (340°F) fan-assisted for 10 minutes or until the cookie starts to golden slightly.
 If you like a bit of a snap to the cookie, bake for 2-3 more minutes.